A massively scalable Time-to-Digital Converter with a PLL-free calibration system in a commercial 130 nm process: Architecture

 The measurement of $T_{CAL}$ is fundamental to compensate for potential parasitics, device mismatches, voltage drops of the supply, temperature gradients and in general all those factors that may cause a variation of the $t_d$ and a consequent worsening of the accuracy of the converter.

 Indeed, the value of $T_{CAL}$ is nominally equal to an external clock reference.
 For this reason, Eq. \ref{2_eq:measurements_event_cal} can be exploited to calculate the value of $t_d$ as function of the clock period every time an event occurs.
 Hence, this approach allows avoiding the use of any PLL-based synchronization system reducing the complexity of the whole architecture, power consumption and noise.
 The value of the LSB, i.e. $t_d$, can vary in time due to the above-anticipated temperature effects.
 This system, however, is able to calculate this value in a time window that depends on the period of the reference signal ($T_{CAL}$), allowing the TDC to provide an output coherent with the time to be measured.
 Moreover, in a chip with many ROs and only one PLL, all the frequencies would be synchronized on the slowest one.
-The approach shown above, instead, allows avoiding this situation, since all the ROs will oscillate at their own natural frequency. \\The schematic of the latches chosen for this architecture is depicted in Fig. \ref{latches}.
-Also in this case, the pseudo-NMOS architecture has been chosen to reduce the propagation time of these blocks and make them able to follow the outputs of the RO ($D$ signals in Fig. \ref{latches}) when the latches are in transparent mode.
+The approach shown above, instead, allows avoiding this situation, since all the ROs will oscillate at their own natural frequency. \\The schematic of the latches chosen for this architecture is depicted in Figure \ref{latches}.
+Also in this case, the pseudo-NMOS architecture has been chosen to reduce the propagation time of these blocks and make them able to follow the outputs of the RO ($D$ signals in Figure \ref{latches}) when the latches are in transparent mode. \\A test chip of the TDC featuring one channel (i.e. 4 latch stages) was submitted and its measurements will be presented in Section \ref{sec:measurements}.
+A simulation analysis highlighted that the RO can be connected to more than one channel.
+Its oscillation frequency is reduced by 5.5\% if 2 channels are connected and 23\% in the case of a 4 channels configuration.
+However, in the applications in which such a drop is not acceptable, it is possible to add more ROs and/or multiplex more pixels to the same TDC channel.
+The integration of multiple ROs is usually problematic for area and power consumption.
+However, as it will be shown in Section \ref{sec:layout}, \ref{sec:measurements_subsec} and \ref{sec:state-of-the-art-comparison}, the area and the dissipated power of the proposed architecture is smaller or comparable to the ones of many state-of-the-art TDCs. \\The jitter of the CLK signal of Figure \ref{event_by_event_signals} directly affects the precision of the measurement.
+In the proposed solution, since a $\approx$30 ps LSB is achieved, a jitter in the order of few ps is required.
+The distribution of a clock with a picosecond level jitter in a large ASIC is a challenging task in terms of area and power consumption.
+Fortunately, a reference signal can be sent only when a calibration is necessary, so the clock can be gated for a majority of the time, sending it only when an event is detected or at a fixed rate, depending on the expected drift in frequency of the clock source.